Members

 (static) clone

-Creates a deep copy of an Array
+Creates a deep copy of an Array or an Object.
+Nested values will be

 copied recursively.
 Only plain objects are be copied, others (including